Data Compression and Deduplication

 - The target-side Veeam Data Mover deduplicates VM data at the level of the backup file.
 It processes data for all VM disks of all VMs in the job.
 The target-side Veeam Data Mover uses digests to detect identical data blocks in transported data, and stores only unique data blocks to the resulting backup file.

-The SAN identifies larger blocks of data and therefore can process large amounts of data at a time.
 This option provides the fastest backup job performance but reduces the deduplication ratio, because with larger data blocks it is less likely to find identical blocks.

-- The LAN target option is recommended for backup to NAS and onsite backup.
-With this option selected, Veeam Backup & Replication uses data block size of 512 KB.
 This option provides a better deduplication ratio and reduces the size of a backup file because of reduced data block sizes.

-Changing Data Deduplication Settings
+Changing Storage Optimization Settings

 To change data block size for a backup copy job, you must perform the following actions: